faq-ai-trezr/faq-ai-trezr.github.io/README.md

-# How to Setup Trézor Wallet | Trézor.io/Start
+# Trézor.io/Start – Quick Setup for Your Trézor Hardware Wallet

 If you are looking to securely store your cryptocurrencies, **Trézor hardware wallet** is one of the safest options available.
 To get started, the official setup begins at **Trézor.io/Start**, a dedicated web portal designed to help users initialize and manage their Trézor wallets easily and securely.